apiato/documentation/docs/testing.md

 You can access it using `$this->faker`.

 :::caution Deprecation warning
 This feature is deprecated and will be removed in the next major release.
-You should use the `fake()` helper function instead.
+You should use the Laravel's `fake` helper function instead.
 :::

 ## Create Live Testing Data {#create-live-testing-data}